LyraSilverr/LyraSilverr/README.md

 Here's what my status means!

 🟢**Online:** I'm there, just sitting.
 Watching 👀.
-You can interact. i will respond immediately 99% of the time!
+You can interact. i will respond immediately 98% of the time! (could be in the process of status being changed to away.)

 🌙**Away and or sleeping:** probably Afk doing something for a moment, will be back soon!